Are you a recruiter?

 The Open University’s headquarters are also in Milton Keynes.
 But, because it is a distance learning institutions, the only students that are on campus are around 200 full-time postgraduates.
 Milton Keynes College provides further education up to foundation degree level, while, like most parts of the UK, the state secondary schools in the town are comprehensive schools, such as Stantonbury Campus and Denbigh School.
 Private schools in the area include Webber Independent School and Milton Keynes Preparatory School.

 Milton Keynes has six railway stations no less!
 And in terms of nearby motorways, the M1 runs along the east, the A5 runs through the centre, and other main roads link Milton Keynes to Wellingborough, Kettering, Buckingham and Bedford.
 Its proximity to the M1 has led to the construction of a number of distribution centres on the outskirts of the town, such as Magna Park on the A421/A5130 junction.

-Most of the house sales in Milton Keynes over the past year were detached properties, which sold for an average of £445,137, while the overall average price was £301,671, which is an increase of 5 per cent on the same time the previous year.
+The overall average property price for Milton Keynes is around £274,580, which is a fall of 10.38% on the previous year.
 Yes, property prices are expensive in Milton Keynes, largely due to its fantastic transport links and booming industry.

 If you are planning a visit to the town anytime soon, be sure to take in Liz Leyh’s iconic ‘Concrete Cows’.
 It’s a fascinating sculpture of three cows and their calves that’s really helped to put the town on the map!